javiquinte/javiquinte.github.io/2-resume.md

 --------
-As a postdoctoral researcher in Geophysics, I have worked in the Laboratory of Andean Tectonics (Univ. of Buenos Aires) and at the Geodynamical Modelling Section of the GeoForschungsZentrum Potsdam.
-The main research topic was the lithosperic deformation on subduction zones.
+As a postdoctoral researcher in Geophysics, I have worked in the Laboratory of Andean Tectonics (Univ. of Buenos Aires) and at the Geodynamical Modeling Section of the GeoForschungsZentrum Potsdam.
+The main research topic was the lithospheric deformation on subduction zones.

 Present activities
 ------------------
 In parallel to my research activities, I work since 2013 at GEOFON (GFZ) as Data Manager, where I'm in charge of the design and development of new protocols and services for the Seismological community.
-In particular, I work since more than one year in the EUDAT2020 project.
+In particular, I work since more than two years in the EUDAT2020 project.

 Projects
 --------